lilemmy29/Netflix-Global-Growth-Analysis/README.md

 ### Step 8: Audience Preferences

 Investigate audience preferences, including the popularity of TV-MA-rated content and content addition trends over months.

-## How to Use This Repository

-- Follow the steps outlined in the README and associated Jupyter notebooks to explore each aspect of the analysis.
-- Feel free to adapt the code and insights for your research or data projects.
-- If you have questions or feedback, please don't hesitate to reach out.

 ## Data Source